Clyde Tombaugh: UFOs

-According to an entry in "UFO updates", Tombaugh said: "I have seen three objects in the last seven years which defied any explanation of known phenomenon, such as Venus, atmospheric optic, meteors or planes.
-I am a professional, highly skilled, professional astronomer.
-In addition I have seen three green fireballs which were unusual in behavior from normal green fireballs...
-I think that several reputable scientists are being unscientific in refusing to entertain the possibility of extraterrestrial origin and nature."

 Shortly after this, in January 1957, in an Associated Press article in the Alamogordo Daily News titled "Celestial Visitors May Be Invading Earth's Atmosphere", Tombaugh was again quoted on his sightings and opinion about them.
 "Although our own solar system is believed to support no other life than on Earth, other stars in the galaxy may have hundreds of thousands of habitable worlds.
 Races on these worlds may have been able to utilize the tremendous amounts of power required to bridge the space between the stars ...".
 Tombaugh stated that he had observed celestial phenomena which he could not explain, but had seen none personally since 1951 or 1952.
 "These things, which do appear to be directed, are unlike any other phenomena I ever observed.
 Their apparent lack of obedience to the ordinary laws of celestial motion gives credence."

 In 1949, Tombaugh had also told the Naval missile director at White Sands Missile Range, Commander Robert McLaughlin, that he had seen a bright flash on Mars on August 27, 1941, which he now attributed to an atomic blast.
 Tombaugh also noted that the first atomic bomb tested in New Mexico would have lit up the dark side of the Earth like a neon sign and that Mars was coincidentally quite close at the time, the implication apparently being that the atomic test would have been visible from Mars.

 In June 1952, Dr. J. Allen Hynek, an astronomer acting as a scientific consultant to the Air Force's Project Blue Book UFO study, secretly conducted a survey of fellow astronomers on UFO sightings and attitudes while attending an astronomy convention.
 Tombaugh and four other astronomers, including Dr. Lincoln LaPaz of the University of New Mexico, told Hynek about their sightings.
 Tombaugh also told Hynek that his telescopes were at the Air Force's disposal for taking photos of UFOs, if he was properly alerted.